henry-hsa/scripts-sysops/README.md

-# some scripts for sysops
+# some simple usefull scripts for system admin